micwa/Cpp-ThreadPool/README.md

     pool.wait();                    // Since waitOnDestroy == false
     std::cout << fut.get() << std::endl;

-Using lambdas to prevent long ThreadPool declarations (and also allow you to execute any kind of function):
+You can use lambdas to prevent long ThreadPool declarations (and also execute any kind of function):

     ThreadPool<void()> pool(2);     // Warning: doesn't work on MSVC2012/2013
     pool.execute([](std::string s) {